Consistency of Lloyd's Algorithm Under Perturbations: Applications

-We would like to compare our result with existing optimal results on the misclustering rate of spectral clustering under sub-Gaussian mixture models such as \citet{loffler2021optimality}.
-For simplicity, consider the two-component setting with $K=2$, the balanced case with $n_1=n_2=n/2$ and $p\asymp n$.
-Additionallly, we assume $\frac{\bar{s}^2}{\sigma^2} =O(\log n)$, otherwise we will have exact recovery $A_s = 0$ with probability $1-o(1)$.
+We compare Theorem~\ref{thm:spect-clust} with optimal misclustering rates for spectral clustering under SGMMs, such as those in \cite{loffler2021optimality}.
+For simplicity, consider the balanced two-component case with $K=2$, $n_1=n_2=n/2$, and $p\asymp n$.
+Additionally, we assume $\frac{\bar{s}^2}{\sigma^2} =O(\log n)$, otherwise we will have exact recovery $A_s = 0$ with probability $1-o(1)$.
 Our result can be simplified as

 for some constant $C$ with probability $1- 3\exp \left( - \frac{\bar{s}}{\sigma} \right) - o(1)$.
-Under the same setting above, \citet{loffler2021optimality} show that
+Under the same setting above, \cite{loffler2021optimality} show that

 under Gaussian mixture models with probability $1- \exp \left( - \frac{\bar{s}}{\sigma} \right) - o(1)$ and

 for some constant $C^{\prime}$ under sub-Gaussian mixture models with probability $1-\exp(-0.08 n)$.